-See superstars like Bryce Harper (the 2015 NL MVP), Max Scherzer and Stephen Strasburg at the state-of-the-art Nationals Park in Capitol Riverfront.
-The stadium offers up magnificent views of the Capitol dome and Washington Monument along with one of the National League’s most exciting teams.
+See Major League Baseball at the state-of-the-art Nationals Park in Capitol Riverfront.
+The stadium offers magnificent views of the Capitol dome and Washington Monument along with the 2019 World Series champions.
 Don’t miss the famous Presidents Race, which happens between the top and bottom of every fourth inning.
 Make sure to check the promotional schedule before buying your tickets - there’s always something fun happening at the ballpark.

 Did you know that D.C.
 United is one of the most successful soccer teams in the country?
-Catch a game at the historic RFK Stadium and see why.
+Catch a game at the premier Audi Field and see why.
 Winners of four MLS Cups, the squad takes the field from March through October.
 Extra points if you sit in the particularly boisterous “Screamin’ Eagles” fan club section.
 Grab some tickets and enjoy one of the best sporting atmospheres in the area.

-DC stands awash in burgundy and gold during football season, when the beloved Washington Redskins take to FedExField in nearby Landover, Md.
-Winners of three Super Bowls in their decorated history, the team is led by head coach Jay Gruden, who led the team to a NFC East title in 2015.
-The ‘Skins regularly take the field in front of a packed stadium, and FedExField is home to one of only two marching bands in the NFL, a group that joyously plays “Hail to the Redskins” after every touchdown.
+DC stands awash in burgundy and gold during football season, when the beloved Washington Commanders take to FedExField in nearby Landover, Md.
+Winners of three Super Bowls in their decorated history, the team is led by head coach Ron Rivera.
 The team’s loyal and raucous fan base means tickets can be hard to come by, but you can depend on Stubhub.com to provide options at different price points.
 Preseason games start in August and the regular season runs from September through December.

-Head to the Verizon Center for a Washington Wizards basketball game to see All-Star John Wall in action.
+Head to Capital One Arena for a Washington Wizards basketball game to see NBA stars in action.
 With plenty of ticket options, you can find the setup that works best for you.
-The arena is centrally located in DC’s bustling Penn Quarter & Chinatown neighborhood, so after the game you can grab dinner, sightsee at a museum or relax with a nightcap at one of the neighborhood’s buzzworthy bars.
+The arena is centrally located in DC’s bustling Penn Quarter & Chinatown neighborhood, so after the game you can grab dinner, check out a museum or relax with a nightcap at one of the neighborhood’s buzzworthy bars.
 The season runs from October through April.

-When things cool down for the winter months, be sure to catch Russian captain Alex Ovechkin (immortalized at the nearby Madame Tussauds Washington DC wax museum), his fellow countryman Evgeny Kuznetsov and All-Star goaltender Braden Holtby take the Verizon Center ice for the Washington Capitals.
+When things cool down for the winter months, be sure to catch Alex Ovechkin, Evgeny Kuznetsov and Tom Wilson take the Capital One Arena ice for the Washington Capitals.
 The team has been particularly successful in recent years, bringing the city some of its best sports moments of the past decade, including a Stanley Cup championship in 2018.
-You’ll see throngs of fans Rocking the Red near the Verizon Center on game days.
+You’ll see throngs of fans Rocking the Red near the Capital One Arena on game days.
 A ticket to any section is a treat: there are no “bad seats” for a Caps game.

 The 2019 WNBA champion Washington Mystics have become one of the most exciting draws in the city.
 The team calls the Entertainment and Sports Arena home from May through September.
 Head to Mystics Ticket Central to start planning an evening of hoops-themed fun.

 At the moment, the most successful professional sports team in the city does its domination on a tennis court.
 The Washington Kastles have won six World Team Tennis titles, including five straight from 2011-2015.
 Stacked with stars and special guests (both Martina Hingis and Venus Williams have taken the court for the Kastles), you can watch the squad at Kastles Stadium in late summer.

 DC’s sports scene goes beyond professional action.
-Georgetown University’s basketball team, which plays in the Big East Conference, calls Verizon Center home, while George Washington University takes the floor at the Charles E. Smith Center as part of the Atlantic 10 Conference.
+Georgetown University’s basketball team, which plays in the Big East Conference, calls the Capital One Arena home, while George Washington University takes the floor at the Charles E. Smith Center as part of the Atlantic 10 Conference.

 DC College Sports: